Phase 1

 📄 What you should prepare now (not submit yet)

-At this stage, focus on collecting, not applying:
+At this stage, focus on collecting documents – not submitting them yet.

 – School or university certificates

-- Language certificates (or plan to obtain them)
+– Language certificates (or a plan to obtain them)

 🚫 Common mistakes in Step 1